 The team will feel committed to the estimates in the end, and will be able to size its Sprint Backlog appropriately and with confidence.

 Teams should not specialize along the lines of engineering technique; that is, there should be no testing team or coding team or architecture team.
-This pattern addresses specialization along the gradient of the value stream.
+This pattern addresses specialization along the gradient of the Value Stream.
 You might consider writing and socializing patterns as Market Team (which develops products for a given market) or Localization Team (which adapts a product to an ethnic market segment).
 See Value Areas and Value Stream Fork.

 See also Team per Task.

 Craig Larman and Bas Vodde.
-Scaling Lean & Agile Development, Addison-Wesley, 2009, pp, 176-187.
+Scaling Lean & Agile Development, Addison-Wesley, 2009, pp. 176-187.

 James O. Coplien and Jon Erickson.
 “Examining the Software Development Process.”
 In Dr. Dobb’s Journal of Software Tools 19(11), pp. 88-95, October 1994.

-Picture from: https://commons.wikimedia.org/wiki/File:Paris_Lafayette_inside.jpg (in public domain).
+Picture credits: https://commons.wikimedia.org/wiki/File:Paris_Lafayette_inside.jpg (in public domain).